Financial-Times/o-card/README.md

 ## Browser support

 Works as expected in all browsers that require "enhanced" and "core" support.
+The only exception is on browsers <=IE9, portrait cards will only support the image appearing at the top of the card.

 ## Usage